lucianomp9/Notes-App/README.md

 > [!NOTE]
-> If a category wants to be deleted, while is being asinged for a Note, an alert will show off, saying 'Error deleting category.
-There are notes with this category.
-Please delete them before removing the category'
+> If a category is requested for deletion while being assigned to a note, an alert will appear stating, ‘Error deleting category.
+There are notes associated with this category.
+Please delete them before removing the category.’

 ---